P34br41n/P34br41n.github.io/_pages/RF/index.md

 # Warning
 Having RF jamming equipment just because is illegal more or less everywhere, actively running RF jamming equipment is, you guessed it, also illegal.
 Don't be a dick and start jamming stuff randomly just because you can, people's life sometime depend on it and you're going to get [nuked into orbit](https://en.wikipedia.org/wiki/Radio_jamming#Legal_instruments) if you do.

+FIY, Transmitting *stuff* on restricted frequencies will also get you nuked into orbit, and if you live close to an airport, military base, official govt building, ..., you better not fuck around because you'll quite probably get insta-SWATted and then get nuked into the sun.

+No one will know if you're listening though ;)

+# Pre reqs
+You'll need some RTL-SDR equipment, possibly a [Faraday cage](https://en.wikipedia.org/wiki/Faraday_cage) and a couple of antennas.
+I'd suggest you start with a [HackRF](https://greatscottgadgets.com/hackrf/one/) for many reasons, but hey, do whatever you want!

 # What is this about?
 RTL-SDR, Wi-Fi, Bluetooth, Zigbee, ..., will end up here.